febatech/fullstack-team-react-springboot-poc/README.md

 # fullstackteam-poc-for-employee
-A full stack web application for anyone who is looking for designing a web app which uses Springboot as a backend framework and React.js as frontend.
+A full stack web application for individual who is looking for designing a web app which uses Springboot as a backend framework and React.js as frontend.
 This repository is basically divided into two parts; frontend and backend.

 # It covers the below items: